 Introduction to the evolution of the concept of empathy, distinction between empathy and related concepts (e.g. sympathy, emotional contagion, compassion).

-Week 2 – Mirror neurons: Physiological bases of empathy
+Week 2 – Mirror neurons: Physiological bases of empathy?
+Cognitive and affective dimensions of empathy

 Week 4 – The experience of empathy and communicating empathy: Qualitative research interviewing